assegaf/siptowhatsapp/README.md

 same => n,Set(CALLERID(all)=${EXTEN})

+Set codec to G722 for HD Audio Quality, not G711 Low Quality

 **a.
 IP PBX Server on the Internet with public IP. someone else with softphone or IP Phone that use random ip /4g internet or/and behind nat can connect As Extension (using user/pass) example 101 can dial to 102, no signaling issue, no audio issue.
 (What is softphone example: Microsip/LinPhone)**